MEDrefer/medrefer-api/README.md

 All requests are transmitted via HTTPS.

-The API is REST based, and returns JSON (or optionally XML) in its responses.
+The API is REST based, and returns JSON in its responses.

 This allows any HTTP client to interact with the MEDrefer application.